ObolNetwork/obol-docs/docs/start/quickstart_group.md

     Use a Helm to start your node. <a href="https://github.com/ObolNetwork/helm-charts" target="_blank">See the repo here</a> for further instructions.
   </TabItem>
   <TabItem value="Kubernetes" label="Kubernetes">
-    Use Kubernetes manifests to start your charon client and validator client.
+    Use Kubernetes manifests to start your Charon client and validator client.
 These manifests expect an existing Beacon Node Endpoint to connect to. <a href="https://github.com/ObolNetwork/charon-k8s-distributed-validator-node" target="_blank">See the repo here</a> for further instructions.
   </TabItem>
   </Tabs>